Kiran Mazumdar-Shaw: Infrastructure

 Mazumdar-Shaw is a proponent of good government and infrastructure.
 She supported the Bangalore Agenda Task Force, an initiative of S. M. Krishna and Nandan Nilekani to improve the city's infrastructure and standard of living.
 Mazumdar-Shaw is part of the Bangalore City Connect Foundation, a non-profit trust for discussion of civic issues, involving both urban stakeholders and the government.
 Mazumdar-Shaw is actively engaged in urban reform, partnering with Jana Urban Space Foundation and local government to improve roads.
-She is also involved in the Bangalore Political Action Committee (BPAC), which reviews and recommends candidates running in elections.
+She is also involved in the Bangalore Political Action Committee (B.PAC), which is a not-for-profit organisation operating in Bengaluru.

 After the 2009 flood, Biocon, Infosys and Wipro all committed to rebuilding homes for flood victims in north Karnataka.
 Biocon committed to building 3,000 houses at a cost of Rs 30 crore.

 Board memberships

 Mazumdar-Shaw is a member of the board of governors of the Indian School of Business, a term member on the board of MIT, USA till 2023, and a past member of the board of governors of the Indian Institute of Technology Hyderabad.

 As of February 2014, Mazumdar-Shaw became the first woman to head the board of governors of the Indian Institute of Management Bangalore (IIMB).

 She is an independent director on the board of Infosys.
 She is also a member of the General Body of Maharashtra State Innovation Society.
 She is also a member of the advisory board of the MIT Jameel Clinic.

+Dr Kiran currently serves as an expert on the Brand Bengaluru Task Force committee, alongside notable members including politician and Bridge India Advisory Board Member, Rajeev Gowda.
+The committee comprises several officials and stakeholders who deliberate on issues including traffic, water supply and waste management that concern Bengaluru's development.
+The committee met on 17 June 2023 to chalk out a roadmap for the city development project, under the guidance of Karnataka's Deputy Chief Minister and Bengaluru Development Minister D.K.
+Shivakumar.
+The committee most recently met on 25 August 2023 to discuss Bengaluru's urban development blueprint.

 Awards and honours

 As of 2010, Mazumdar-Shaw was named among TIME magazine's 100 most influential people in the world.
-She is on the 2011 Financial Times’ top 50 women in business list.
+She is on the 2011 Financial Times top 50 women in business list.
 As of 2014, she was listed as the 92nd most powerful woman in the world by Forbes.
 In 2015, she had risen to 85th in the Forbes ranking.
 She was voted global Indian of the year by Pharma Leaders Magazine in 2012.

 She was placed #14th in the Hurun India Philanthropy List 2019 for a donation of ₹72 crore and was ranked #2 in the list of Women Philanthropist of 2019, by the Hurun Report India Philanthropy List 2019.